0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 *According to the mail,* a user called `TempAdmin` which has the same password as the normal admin (`Administrator` *probably*) should be deleted at the end of 2018.

-We note this down and make sure to be on the lookout for that user.
+We note this down and make sure to be on the lookout for any information regarding that user.

 When we look at the `ArkAdRecycleBin.log` we get a confirmation that the `TempAdmin` user has in fact been deleted.